Borrow Your Love

 Borrow Your Love (Traditional Chinese: 借用一下你的愛, Pinyin: Jie Yong Yi Xia Ni De Ai), also known as Borrow Ur Love, is a 2013 Taiwanese romance drama starring Dylan Kuo, Amanda Chu, Shi Yi Nan and Cherry Hsia.
 The drama is about two people who wanted to set their friends up together but end up falling for each other.
-Filming began in November 2012 on location in Taiwan and finished filming in March 2013.
+Filming began in November 2012 on location in Taiwan and finished in March 2013.
 The drama began airing on channel CTV on March 3, 2013 every Sunday night at 10:00 PM with episodes re-broadcasting on cable channel CtiTV every following Saturday night at 10:00 PM.
 It finished airing on June 2, 2013 with 14 episodes total.

 Synopsis

 Ping An, a blunt girl with a warm personality meets Ye Chen, a cold and reserved guy who has just been released from prison.
 Their chance encounter leads to misunderstanding and being kidnapped together.
 But the two pretend to be a couple in order for their friends Li Zi Wen and Xie Xi Le to get together without feeling guilty.
-In addition Ye Chen helps Ping An uncover her true identity and find her long loss mother.
+In addition Ye Chen helps Ping An uncover her true identity and find her long lost mother.